open-sauced/maintainer-intro-course/metrics-and-analytics.md

    ![team sync gif](../../assets/gif/team-sync.gif)

-## Using Your Contributor Insight Page
+#### Using Your Contributor Insight Page

 Once you have created your page, you will be redirected to your Contributor Insight Page.
 Here, you will see a dashboard with an overview of the contributors.

 There are three tabs that provide you with more information on these repositories:

-### Overview
+##### Overview Dashboard

-The "Overview" tab gives you a high-level view of the contributors in your Contributor Insight Page, including the total number of commits in the last 30 days and the types of contributors: Active, New, and Alumni.
+The "Overview" dashboard gives you a high-level view of the contributors in your Contributor Insight Page, including the total number of commits in the last 30 days and the types of contributors: Active, New, and Alumni.

-### Activity
+##### Activity Dashboard

-The "Activity" tab gives you a graph view with more detailed information on each contributor, including the type of activity, repositories they've contributed to, and how they compare to each other.
+The "Activity" dashboard gives you a graph view with more detailed information on each contributor, including the type of activity, repositories they've contributed to, and how they compare to each other.

 You can filter your Contributor Insight Page by All Contributors, Active Contributors, New Contributors, and Alumni Contributors.

 ![list graph](../../assets/img/list-graph.png)

-### Highlights
+##### Highlights Dashboard

-The "Highlights" tab gives you a list of the highlights that the contributors listed on your page have created.
+The "Highlights" dashboard gives you a list of the highlights that the contributors listed on your page have created.
 This is a great way to see what other contributors are up to and to show them support.

 ?> To learn and understand more about the data provided, see [Understanding Contributor Insights Data](https://docs.opensauced.pizza/maintainers/understanding-contribs-insights/).